Pay Fines

 • The failure to appear will be considered a guilty plea and waiver of your rights including the right to trial for certain offenses, unless you appear in court within 10 days of the failure to pay or appear and show the failure was due to circumstances beyond your control.
 (Minn.
 Stat. § 169.91; 609.491; Minn.
 Rule of Criminal Procedure 23.04-23.05.)

 A guilty plea will result in a conviction.
 Conviction will be entered for all offenses charged on the citation, and a fine will be imposed for each offense.
-If you want to challenge the entry of conviction on more than one offense, you must schedule a court appearance where you will have the opportunity to discuss your citation with a prosecutor, a hearing officer, and/or a judicial officer and may be able to resolve the citation without entry of a conviction on all offenses.
-If you challenge the citation in court and you are convicted, the court can impose any sanction lawfully available, including up to a $300 fine for a petty misdemeanor offense, and up to 90 days in jail and/or a $1,000 fine for a misdemeanor offense, and any applicable fees and surcharges.
+If you want to challenge the entry of conviction on any offense, you must schedule a court appearance before making any payment.
+At the court appearance you will have the opportunity to discuss your citation with a prosecutor, a hearing officer, and/or a judicial officer and may be able to resolve the citation without entry of a conviction on all offenses.
+If you challenge the citation in court and you are convicted, the court can impose any sanction lawfully available, including up to a $300 fine for a petty misdemeanor offense, and up to 90 days in jail and/or a $1,000 fine for a misdemeanor offense, and any applicable fees and surcharges

 The Department of Public Safety and/or the Department of Natural Resources (DNR) may be notified of your failure to pay or appear, and/or conviction, depending on the offense(s).
 These agencies may suspend your driver’s license or DNR licenses.